 - Gently pour wet egg mixture over the dry flour mixture.
 Using a large wooden spoon stir a few times until everything is evenly moistened.
+Batter will be thick.
 Avoid over mixing as this will result in tough muffins.

-- Spoon the batter into the prepared muffin tin (I like using an ice cream scoop).
+- Spoon the batter into the prepared pan (I like using an ice cream scoop).
 Fill the cups about 3/4 full (it will probably look like a mound in the cups).
 Top with extra granulated sugar if desired.

-- Bake at 400° F for 20 minutes, until a toothpick inserted into the center of a muffin comes out clean or with little crumbs.
-Remove them from the oven.
-Turn the muffins on their sides in the pan, so the bottoms don't get soggy.
+- Bake at 400° F for 18 to 20 minutes, until a toothpick inserted into the center of a muffin comes out with few crumbs.
+Remove them from the oven and turn them on their sides in the pan so the bottoms don't get soggy.
 Wait 5 minutes, then transfer the muffins to a rack to cool.
 Serve them plain, or with butter and/or jam.